NIEM/NIEM.github.io/reference/specifications/ndr/index.md

 The NDR describes and defines rules for four different kinds of documents, each identified by its own NDR conformance target.

-*Refer to the section about the [Conformance Targets Attribute Specification]({{ site.data.pages.ctas | relative_url }}) for more information, including how to specify a conformance target in a NIEM schema.*
+Refer to the section about the [Conformance Targets Attribute Specification]({{ site.data.pages.ctas | relative_url }}) for more information, including how to specify a conformance target in a NIEM schema.

+{% include specs/targets-table.html classID=page.classID %}

 ### Reference Schema Document (REF)